moifort/play-with-hexagonal-architecture/README.md

 # hexagonal-architecture-sample

 This project is a sample of an hexagonal architecture.
-This sample implements functionalities to manage files:
+This sample implements functionality to manage files:

 * Save/delete/get files
 * Permission on the file (owner of the file)
-* Sharing file (share the file with differents permission to other user)
+* Sharing file (share the file with different permission to other user)

-## Requierement
+## Requirement

 * Java 8